zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 = Do you have one-time plans? =
     Yes we do.
-    The credits that come with our <a href="https://shortpixel.com/plans" rel="friend">one-time plans</a> never expire.
+    The credits that come with our <a href="https://shortpixel.com/plans" >one-time plans</a> never expire.
 Yummy! :-)

 = What happens to my existing images? =
     Your existing images are replaced with the optimized ones.